 Many writers agonize about just where to start a life story, where to begin a memoir.
 There are, of course, many places where a story can be launched.

-1. The place in the story at which you begin to write is almost never the place at which readers will begin to read your story.
+1. The place in the story at which you begin a memoir writing manuscript is almost never the place at which readers will begin to read your story in its book form.

 A writer begins someplace because beginning someplace is the way it is done.
 It is only much later that the writer will know where to place this initial piece of writing — at the beginning or elsewhere in the memoir.

 2. The first paragraphs in a story may be only a warm up and not worth preserving.

 The real beginning of your story can sometimes occur in a later paragraph.
 Move the paragraph that ought to serve as your lead to the beginning of your story and consign your warm-up paragraphs where they belong — in the wastebasket!
 You’ll be glad you didn’t hide your true lead under unnecessary false starts.

 3. Once you know the crisis point of your story, the place where the action is at its most intense, where a turn around has to occur, you then know what in your memoir has to be built up to.

 Sometimes people know this crisis before they begin to write; sometimes they have to write a while before they know what it is.
 Either way, knowing the crisis will be essential.
 Choose scenes that lead up to the crisis.
 The first of these scenes is perhaps your beginning.

 4. To begin a memoir, choose a moment that is the zenith or the nadir of your story for the opening chapter.

 A writing coach can help you at every step of the process.
 Having “been there and done that”—and being able to talk clearly about it, a memoir-writing coach can point you in the right direction and gently correct your course.